Re: Sin City. I

 already…but it seems none of my liberal and enlightened friends (male or

 female) even picked up on that aspect of the film.
 They just thought it was

 Please find below my response to the article on the film

 Sin City.
 I hope it

 will be of interest.
 There is far more to graphic novels that the “gravity

 defying breasts, unimaginably pert buttocks and thigh length PVC boots”

-identified by Laura Woodhouse as the defining features of the genre.
+identified by the author as the defining features of the genre.
 Graphic

 authors like Lily Lau, Colleen Coover, Mery Fleenor and Julie Doucet have been

 working with the format to produce work with a strongly feminist content since